pulumi/provider-version-action/README.md

 When we're wanting to build for a different major version from the last release, we can do this using two methods:

 1. Use a version branch containing just the major version number e.g. (`v1` or `v7`).
 Pushing to this branch, or opening a pull request with this branch as the "base" will use this major version.
 2. Add the label `needs-release/major` to a pull request.
 This will cause the version number to be incremented by a major increment instead of a minor increment.

-The major increment will be used when building the PR and when building the commit after being merged.
+After a major version upgrade PR is merged, the next build of the default branch will also use the new major version.

-Note: if the `needs-release/major` label is used on a version branch, the label will be ignored and the version branch used.
+Note: If both a version branch and a `needs-release/major` label used, the version branch will take priority.

 ## Alpha Version Format